 Thomas always dreamed of having a pond on the property he chose to call home.
 So, the pond on his Southern Ohio property sealed the deal on deciding to take up roots there.
 Years later, he says the pond has delivered in every way.

 “It’s been an amazing thing.
 Just to get up in the morning and look at a beautiful pond in your yard is a big deal.
 But, then to be able to raise your kids around the pond—catching frogs, catching bass, and just enjoying the place with kayaks—has been one of the best things we’ve ever done.”

 As can be imagined, there’s a lot that goes into maintaining a backyard pond or lake on a rural property.
 Like creating good water quality and healthy vegetation.
 Accommodating—and, in some cases, mitigating—certain wildlife.
 The list goes on and on.
 But, if managed properly, they all lead to great fishing.
 Here’s what Thomas says have really made a difference in creating his big-bass haven.

 Lily pads and other shoreline vegetation are really the lifeblood of any healthy backyard pond.
 But, the trick is controlling them in order to strike a healthy balance.
 Thomas points out the varying schools of thought where this is concerned.

 For starters, there are a number of chemicals that will actually shade the water and kill all of a pond’s vegetation.
 “I totally disagree with that,” says Thomas.
 There are also chemicals that will eradicate all of a pond’s weeds.
 But, Thomas prefers localized spraying techniques and spot treatments to keep his weeds at bay—in the specific areas he wants to.

 Proper shoreline vegetation management—namely of cattails—enables Thomas to view the pond from his home.
 Abundant in Southern Ohio, he loves the look cattails provide around the pond.
-They’re great erosion barriers and create prime cover for frogs and birds, too.
+They’re great erosion barriers and creates a prime cover for frogs and birds, too.
 As such, Thomas simply controls and maintains the specific cattails that obstruct his home view of the pond.